What the unemployment rate does – and doesn’t – say about the economy

-Every month, the Bureau of Labor Statistics releases a flood of data about employment and unemployment in the previous month.
-And every month, the lion’s share of the attention goes to one figure — the unemployment rate — as an indicator of where the U.S. economy stands.
-Today, for instance, the BLS said unemployment last month fell to 5.8%, as 683,000 more people reported finding work, which sounds like good news.
+Every month, the federal Bureau of Labor Statistics releases a flood of data about employment and unemployment in the U.S. And every month, the lion’s share of the attention goes to one figure – the unemployment rate, which was a seasonally adjusted 4.8% in January.
+(The February report comes out on Friday.)

 Note: This post has been updated with January 2017 unemployment data.
 It was originally published in June 2013.

 Drew DeSilver is a senior writer at Pew Research Center.